nimishparmar/disqo/README.md

 The service is written in PHP 7.2 using [Lumen](https://lumen.laravel.com/) micro-framework with its own nginx and MySQL database.
 The service is hosted here [http://ec2-52-41-118-144.us-west-2.compute.amazonaws.com:8000](http://ec2-52-41-118-144.us-west-2.compute.amazonaws.com:8000) and the codebase for the service is here https://github.com/nimishparmar/disqo/tree/master/auth

-The service is entirely dockerized and is running in its own instance.
+The service is entirely dockerized and is running in its own container.

 **Product Service**